Pediatric Hospital Medicine Service

-Inpatient Hospitalist Service time will be spent on one of the teaching services at C.S.
+Inpatient Pediatric Hospital Medicine Service time will be spent on one of the teaching services at C.S.
 Mott Children’s Hospital.
 Fellows will lead a multidisciplinary team in the care of admitted children.
-Our hospitalist teams take care of a full breath of patients with a wide variety of clinical diagnosis, including medically complex patients.
+Our Pediatric Hospital Medicine teams take care of a full breath of patients with a wide variety of clinical diagnosis, including medically complex patients.
 While on their inpatient rotation, fellows will also serve as a General Pediatric consultant to the other Pediatric services at the hospital.
-During their second year, fellows will be given the option to create their own one-block Inpatient Service selective that can include any combination of inpatient service, newborn service, and nights
+During their second year, fellows will be given the option to create their own two-week Inpatient Service selective that can include any combination of inpatient service, newborn service, and/or nights.

 Community Hospital Medicine

 Fellows will experience their Community Hospital Medicine at St. Joseph Mercy Hospital, a local Ann Arbor hospital that is located 15 minutes from C.S.
 Mott Children’s Hospital.
 As a first year fellow, fellows will spend 2 weeks on the General Inpatient service, 1 week on the Newborn service, and 1 week of nights.
 While at St. Joseph Mercy Hospital, fellows will be expected to attend high risk deliveries and will have significant opportunities to perform procedures such as neonatal resuscitation, central line placement, arterial puncture, lumbar puncture, bag mask ventilation, and intubation.
 Second year fellows will have the opportunity to create their own two-week Community Hospital Medicine selective that will be composed of any combination of inpatient, newborn, and nights.